bigskysoftware/htmx/www/essays/a-response-to-rich-harris.md

  we should accept that it will be the dominant programming language in web development going forward.

-Mr. Harris believes that it will be [edge computing](https://en.wikipedia.org/wiki/Edge_computing) that will be the driver that finally eliminates the remaining scattered opposition to javascript.
+Mr. Harris believes that it will be [edge computing](https://en.wikipedia.org/wiki/Edge_computing) that will be the driver that finally eliminates the remaining, scattered opposition to javascript.

 We are not so sure about that.